danielfoehrKn/kubeswitch/README.md

   -u, --unset     Unset the current context from the local kubeconfig file

 Flags:
-      --config-path string         path on the local filesystem to the configuration file. (default "~/.kube/switch-config.yaml")
+      --config-path string         path on the local filesystem to the configuration file. (default "~/.kube/k8ctx-config.yaml")
       --kubeconfig-name string     only shows Kubeconfig files with this name.
 Accepts wilcard arguments "*" and "?".
 Defaults to "config". (default "config")
       --kubeconfig-path string     path to be recursively searched for Kubeconfig files.
 Can be a file or directory on the local filesystem or a path in Vault. (default "~/.kube/config")
       --show-preview               show preview of the selected Kubeconfig.
 Possibly makes sense to disable when using vault as the Kubeconfig store to prevent excessive requests against the API. (default true)
-      --state-directory string     path to the local directory used for storing internal state. (default "~/.kube/switch-state")
+      --state-directory string     path to the local directory used for storing internal state. (default "~/.kube/k8ctx-state")
       --store string               the backing store to be searched for Kubeconfig files.
 Can be either "filesystem" or "vault" (default "filesystem")
       --vault-api-address string   the API address of the Vault store.
-Overrides the default "vaultAPIAddress" field in the SwitchConfig.
+Overrides the default "vaultAPIAddress" field in the K8ctxConfig.
 This flag is overridden by the environment variable "VAULT_ADDR".
       -h, --help                   help about any command
 ```

-Just type `switch` to search over the context names defined in the default Kubeconfig file `~/.kube/config`
+Just type `k8ctx` to search over the context names defined in the default Kubeconfig file `~/.kube/config`
 or from the environment variable `KUBECONFIG`.

 To recursively **search over multiple directories, files and Kubeconfig stores**, please see the [documentation](docs/kubeconfig_stores.md)